NASA-AMMOS/aerie-simple-model-power/README.md

 ## Building

-To build the mission model JAR you can do:
+To build the mission model JAR you can type in this command in the directory of the repo:

 ```sh
 ./gradlew build --refresh-dependencies # Outputs 'build/libs/demosystem.jar'
 ```

-You can deploy Aerie on your local machine by first opening Docker Desktop and then you can start the Aerie services using the following command in Terminal:
+You can deploy Aerie on your local machine by first opening Docker Desktop and then you can start the Aerie services using the following command in the directory of the repo:

 ```sh
 docker compose up